Skip to main content

 Historical challenges and current evolution

-The idea of detecting the right moments to sell, what we now call intent signals, is not new.
-Just after World War II, researchers would clip newspaper articles to gather information on economic events and detect opportunities.
-It was a manual process that demanded enormous effort, but it was the first version of intent data.
+The idea of catching the right moment to sell, what we now call intent signals, isn’t new.
+Just after World War II, researchers would clip newspaper articles to track economic events and spot opportunities.
+Slow, manual, expensive, but structurally the same idea: find context before making contact.

 Solutions to overcome these difficulties